Leaflet/Leaflet/PLUGINS.md

 The best place to put your Leaflet plugin to is a separate [GitHub](http://github.com) repository.
 If you create a collection of plugins for different uses, don't put them in one repo &mdash;
-it's usually easier to work with small, self-contained plugins.
+it's usually easier to work with small, self-contained plugins in individual repositories.

 ### Demo

-The most essential thing to do when publishing a plugin is putting up a demo that showcases what the plugin does &mdash;
+The most essential thing to do when publishing a plugin is to include a demo that showcases what the plugin does &mdash;
 it's usually the first thing people will look for.

 The easiest way to put up a demo is using [GitHub Pages](http://pages.github.com/).